 Our victim assistance and information service provides access to information, education, support and referral services to help people who have been injured in workplace incidents, and family members when a relative has died or is seriously injured in a workplace incident.

-We will ensure that all people injured in workplace incidents, their family and vulnerable witnesses have access to information, support services and are aware of their rights and responsibilities when dealing with our process and the South Australian Employment Tribunal (SAET).
+During the investigation and prosecution process, we will ensure that people injured in workplace incidents, their family and vulnerable witnesses have access to information, support services and are aware of their rights and responsibilities.

 This service upholds the requirements of the Victims of Crime Act 2001 where SafeWork SA must: